Trip Hawkins: Early life

 A fan of the Strat-O-Matic Football pen and paper games, Hawkins started his first business as a teenager trying to create a knockoff version.
 He borrowed $5,000 from his father to start up the venture and advertised his game in NFL Game Programs, but the business failed.
 Eventually, he received his first computer and became interested in creating a digital football game, because it would allow players to avoid the challenging math of the game, which was all handled internally.

 He designed his own undergraduate major at Harvard University in Strategy and Applied Game Theory.

 Around this time, in 1975, Hawkins estimated that it would take home computer saturation seven years to make a viable career out of game design.

+In April 1977, Hawkins attended the first West Coast Computer Faire, where he saw the debut of the Apple II.
+The experience influenced his decision to join Apple Computer in 1978.

+Electronic Arts

 He was the director of strategy and marketing at Apple Computer in 1982 when he left to found Electronic Arts (EA), a video game publisher.
 EA was successful for many years under his leadership.
 He has been credited with spearheading the games industry's evolution from simple one-person creations to complex team projects during this time.
 One of his first big wins was to sign John Madden on as a spokesperson and a consultant to his company's football game which would eventually lead to the popular Madden NFL series of video games.

 At this point, Electronic Arts was a computer software company which did not want to deal with Nintendo's strict licensing policies.
 He saw his opportunity when Sega released the Genesis.
 Not wanting to pay licensing fees, he hired a team to reverse engineer the system for his company to make unlicensed games on it.
 Hawkins eventually revealed his intentions to Sega, while offering a partnership to combat Nintendo telling them, "You can sue, but we did the tech fair and square and have great lawyers.
 So make us an official licensee.
 And give us a reduced rate."
 Sega, anticipating that Hawkins would sell his research to other third-party companies, agreed and made them a partner.